Logo Icon

 Conclusion

 2. There is a difference in the structure, including the types of questions and subjects covered.
-LSAT focuses on logical reasoning, analytical reasoning, and reading comprehension, compared to the broader scope of the CLAT which includes quantitative techniques, English, current affairs, legal reasoning, and logical reasoning.
+LSAT focuses on logical reasoning, analytical reasoning, and reading comprehension, compared to the broader scope of the CLAT, which includes quantitative techniques, English, current affairs, legal reasoning, and logical reasoning.

 3. The preparation for each test requires a different approach.
 For the LSAT, students need to hone their reasoning and comprehension skills.
-For the CLAT, a broader study plan that includes staying updated with current affairs, practicing mathematics, and understanding legal principles is essential.
+For the CLAT, a broader study plan that includes staying updated with current affairs, practising mathematics, and understanding legal principles is essential.

 Frequently Asked Questions